How to Make a Room Look Bigger With Flooring

 Dec 09, 2020

 The key to making rooms look bigger with flooring starts with the diagonal rule.
-Diagonal lines work to create the illusion of more space, because when a person enters a room, their eyes are drawn to the widest part of a pattern—the same is true in art.
-So whether you’re installing a lined carpet in a bedroom, or hardwood floors in a kitchen, if you’re looking to create space, go diagonal.
+Diagonal lines work to create the illusion of more space.
+When entering a room, our eyes are drawn to the widest part of a pattern—the same is true in art.
+So whether you’re installing a lined carpet in a bedroom, or hardwood floors in a kitchen, opt for a diagonal pattern to create the illusion of space.

-It’s pretty intuitive that lighter walls often create an airy, open feel, whether found in a kitchen or bedroom.
-(Just think of the vibe of dark, cozy libraries or offices—usually, they have dark walls!)
-But interestingly enough, when light wall paint is paired with a dark floor, the contrast really works to create an effect of openness—and the feeling of a larger space.
-Not to mention, a dark floor—whether dark hardwood, tile, or a dark carpet—can make a lighter ceiling seem even higher.
+It’s fairly intuitive that lighter walls often create an airy, open feel, whether found in a kitchen or bedroom.
+(Just think of the dark, cozy vibe of libraries or offices—usually, they have dark walls!)
+But interestingly enough, when light wall paint is paired with a dark floor, the contrast works to create an effect of openness and the feeling of a larger space.
+If your average-height ceilings aren't capturing the ambiance of the elegant cathedral ceilings you desire, a dark floor—whether hardwood, tile, or carpet—can make a light-coloured ceiling seem even higher.
+Additionally, this elegant, timeless design matches an array of interior decor.

 Less Grout, More Space